‘Conclave’ Review – Hollywood Fantasizes About The Catholic Church’s Push Toward Liberalism

 After Cardinal Lawrence (Ralph Fiennes) is tasked with leading one of the world’s most secretive and ancient events, selecting a new Pope, he finds himself at the center of a conspiracy that could shake the very foundation of the Catholic Church in Conclave (2024), Focus Features

 The secluded Cardinals spend the next several days deliberating who should be the next head of the Church.
 However, a scandal behind the scenes threatens the legitimacy of the Papacy.
-As it turns out the previous Pope may have been directly involved in sabotaging several candidates who he deemed unfit for office.
+It turns out the previous Pope may have been directly involved in sabotaging several candidates who he deemed unfit for office.

 Cardinal Bellini (Stanley Tucci) shares his frustrations with Cardinal Lawrence (Ralph Fiennes) in Conclave (2024), Focus Features